H3licopter/beanstalk/README.md

 ## Planned Features
 Beanstalk can be thought of as giga-chad mega-extended Markdown.

-You can also think of it as the manifestation of the *what would a true Javascript replcement look like?*.
+You can also think of it as: *what would a good Javascript/HTML replacement look like, if it was actually designed to be used everywhere and had the hindsight of modern programming language design with no constraints on convention or backwards compatibility?*.

 The design is generalised enough to eventually target more than just the web.
 Beanstalk outputs HTML, CSS and JS/WASM all in one consistent syntax without having to switch between any languages, or even a different file.